-- (B) The document initiating the adjudication must briefly state the following: - (1) nature of the proceeding, - (2) the identity of known parties, - (3) the jurisdiction under which the adjudication is initiated, - (4) general allegations of fact and the issues to be adjudicated, - (5) the legal authority that constitutes a basis for the adjudication, and - (6) the nature of the relief sought.
+- (B) The document initiating the adjudication must briefly state the following: - (1) nature of the proceeding, - (2) the identity of known parties, - (3) the jurisdiction under which the adjudication is initiated, - (4) general allegations of fact, the issues to be adjudicated, - (5) the legal authority that constitutes a basis for the adjudication, and - (6) the nature of the relief sought.

 - 1. For purposes of these rules, preparation for an adjudication, investigation, etc., are not considered part of the adjudication.
-Many agency rules relating to initiation or commencement of an adjudication are process specific; a complaint, review, a charging letter, an order to show cause, or a petition/request for relief is identified as the particular means of initiating the adjudication.
+Many agency rules relating to initiation or commencement of an adjudication are process specific; a complaint, appeal, a charging letter, an order to show cause, or a petition/request for relief is identified as the particular "vehicle" that initiates or commences the adjudication.
 As a consequence, each agency must decide and designate, as guided by statute or agency regulations, when the adjudication is "initiated." - 2.
 Agency rules should specify the means by which an incomplete or inadequate initiating document may be corrected. - 3.
-Where an adjudication is initiated by the filing of a complaint or similar document, an agency may wish to consider requiring or permitting the filing of an answer or other responsive document.
-Moreover, the agency should consider how service of the initiating document should occur and on whom the document should be served.
-Provisions on the service of the initiating document may be included in this rule or Rule 151 (Service and Filing of Documents) with a cross-reference to this rule and Rule 151. - 4.
+Where an adjudication is initiated by the filing of a complaint or similar document, an agency may wish to consider requiring or permitting the filing of an answer or other responsive document. - 4.
 Agency rules should be clear as to appropriateness of joinder of parties and claims.
-See FRCP 18, 19, 20. - 5.
-Rule 300 (Scheduling, Location, and Notice of Hearing) addresses expedited proceedings.
+See FRCP 18, 19 & 20. - 5.
+MAR 300 (Scheduling, Location, and Notice of Hearing) addresses expedited proceedings.

-Rule 201.
+MAR 201.
 Consolidation or Severance of Adjudication

 - (A) Consolidation.
 The Adjudicator may, upon a party's motion or on her/his own authority, with reasonable notice and opportunity to object provided to all parties affected, consolidate any or all matters at issue in two or more adjudications docketed under these rules where common fact questions or applicable law exist and where such consolidation would expedite or simplify consideration of the issues and the interests of justice would be served.
 Consolidation must not prejudice any rights under these rules and must not affect the right of any party to raise issues that could have been raised if consolidation had not occurred.
 For purposes of this rule, no distinction is made between joinder and consolidation of adjudications. - (B) Severance.
-Unless [the Agency or Chief Adjudicator] orders otherwise, the Adjudicator may by motion or on her/his own authority, for good cause shown, order any adjudication severed with respect to some or all parties, claims, and issues.
+Unless directed otherwise by [the Agency or Chief Adjudicator], the Adjudicator may by motion or on her/his own authority, for good cause shown, order any adjudication severed with respect to some or all parties, claims, and issues.

 - 1. This rule deals with consolidation of cases or dockets, not joinder of claims or parties.
-See Comment 4, Rule 200 (Initiation of Adjudication).
+See Comment 4, MAR 200 (Initiation of Adjudication).
 For guidance on developing procedures for assigning similar cases to the same adjudicator or panel of adjudicators, see Admin.
 Conf. of the U.S., Recommendation 2016-2, Aggregation of Similar Claims in Agency Adjudication, ¶ 4, 81 Fed.
 40,260 (June 21, 2016). - 2. (to subsection (A)): Each agency should determine the appropriate authority to order consolidation.
 In some agencies, a motion for consolidation or severance may more appropriately be made to the [Chief Adjudicator] or [the Agency]. - 3. (to subsection (A)): In the case of consolidation, the Adjudicator may require the parties to file consolidated pleadings and other filings, which may result in adjudicatory efficiencies. - 4. (to subsection (B)): Matters once consolidated may be severed, if appropriate.
-When deciding whether to sever a matter, the Adjudicator must consider whether severance will lead to inefficient, piecemeal adjudication.
+When deciding whether to sever a matter, the Adjudicator must consider if severance will lead to inefficient, piecemeal adjudication.

-Rule 210.
+MAR 210.
 Intervention